-- Singing for everyone is a major focus at Spring Grove – we sing together every morning and singing helps to release stress and boost self-confidence in children of all ages.
+- Singing for everyone is a major focus at Spring Grove – we sing together most mornings and singing helps to release stress and boost self-confidence in children of all ages.

 - Our Friday assemblies allow all of our children to take their turn to participate and shine, and the themes help the children to explore some thought-provoking issues.

 - The school stands in 14 acres of grounds, and unless the weather is very bad indeed children are outside every day in waterproofs and wellies.
 There is a buddy system at playtime, led by the Prep 6 children, which is designed to help anyone who feels worried or insecure out on the field.